pacha/cels/README.md

 ![Cels operation information](docs/screenshot-extend-operation.png)

-Additionally, by utilizing the `-v` flag, you can activate the verbose output.
+Additionally, with the `-v` flag, you can activate the verbose output.
 This will display the operation that was used to generate each node in the output document: